mufg80/CS360_InventoryApp_Enhancement3/README.md

 The Inventory App is an Android application built with Java in Android Studio, designed to manage inventory items for authenticated users.
 It supports:
 User authentication (login and registration) with SHA-256 password hashing.

-CRUD operations (create, read, update, delete) for inventory items, stored either locally in an SQLite database or remotely via a Web API.
+Create, read, update, delete (CRUD) for inventory items, stored either locally in an SQLite database or remotely via a Web API.

 A RecyclerView-based UI to display items in a grid, with options to add, increment, decrement, or delete items.

 Toggling between local and remote database modes, with remote operations authenticated using an AES-encrypted API key.

-The app uses a local SQLite database for offline storage and connects to a remote InventoryAppRemoteAPI (hosted at https://10.0.2.2:7113/api/Inventory/) for cloud-based inventory management, ensuring flexibility and data accessibility.
+The app uses a local SQLite database for offline storage and connects to a remote InventoryAppRemoteAPI (hosted at (Development site) https://10.0.2.2:7113/api/Inventory/) for cloud-based inventory management, ensuring flexibility and data accessibility.

 ## Motivation